runar-labs/runar-swift/swift-serializer/CURRENT_STATE_AND_PLAN.md

 ## Notes on FFI Alignment

-- FFI exposes only keystore encryption/decryption with public keys (envelope crypto).
+- CommonKeyManager exposes only keystore encryption/decryption with public keys (envelope crypto).
 It does not and will not provide label resolution APIs.
-- The Swift-side `LabelResolver` must map labels to actual recipients: `networkPublicKey` and `profilePublicKeys` as raw bytes, pre-resolved before invoking FFI.
+- The Swift-side `LabelResolver` must map labels to actual recipients: `networkPublicKey` and `profilePublicKeys` as raw bytes, pre-resolved before invoking CommonKeyManager.
-- Ensure EnvelopeCrypto is fed with these pre-resolved recipients exactly once per operation; avoid any hidden defaults or fallbacks.
+- Ensure CommonKeyManager is fed with these pre-resolved recipients exactly once per operation; avoid any hidden defaults or fallbacks.